countable-web/open-source-corporation/hr/FRONT_END_POSTING.md

 3. javascript
 4. UX / Usability testing and communication.

+There will be a technical test on the above skills, so it will save everyone time if you're honest about your abilities.

 Experience with Node.js, Python, Postgres (SQL) and Linux are also an asset.

-There will be a technical test on the above skills, so it will save everyone time if you're honest about your abilities.

 `test`

 Design a UI mockup for (something TBD), convert to responsive html/css, publish on github pages.
+If you know Node.js or Python, build a backend rest api for the app as well.